reproducible-reporting/templates/DOCUMENTATION.md

 Should:

-- When data sets become too large for Git (more than few MB), use Git LFS.
+- When data sets become large for Git (more than 500 kB), use [Git LFS](https://git-lfs.com/).
+  The threshold can be increased for convenience, but keep in mind that most remote Git repositories have storage quota.
+  For GitHub, the maximum seems to be 5 GB at the moment (for the entire history).
-- When data sets become too large for Git LFS (more than few 100 MB), use University-provides storage.
+- When data sets become large for Git LFS (more than 50 MB), use University-provided storage.
-  (At UGent, these would be the "shares".)
+  Check your Git LFS quota to define a sensible threshold.
+  At the time of writing, this is 2 GB (all files combined) for GitHub.
-  Also document clearly where the data is stored, how to access and who has permissions.
+  When offloading data outside the Git repository, document clearly where the data is stored, how to access and who has access permissions.
+- For some files, e.g. a zipped collection of data files, there are no concerns that the zipping itself is difficult to reproduce, so you can decide not to store the zip file separately and to add it to `.gitignore` instead.

 Things to avoid: